100 Amp vs. 200 Amp Panel: Boosting Your Home’s Electrical Performance

 Assessing Your Power Needs

-Understanding your home's power requirements is essential in selecting the right electrical panel.
+Understanding your home’s power requirements is essential in selecting the right electrical panel.
 Several factors influence how much power your household consumes daily.
-Consider your current electrical use and future plans when assessing your needs.
+Think about how you use electricity now and what you plan for the future.
+Figure out how many amps your home needs for both current and future appliances.

 Household size and lifestyle are significant contributors to electrical demands.
 More people living in a home typically equates to higher energy consumption.
 Evaluating these aspects helps determine the appropriate panel size.

 Appliances and technology also play a significant role in your power consumption.
 Homes with energy-intensive appliances may need additional capacity for optimal performance.
+The amount of electricity flowing through your home's wiring increases with each device or appliance in use.
+The panel must be able to handle the total electrical current required by all appliances and devices.
 Key items to consider include:

 Large appliances (e.g., ovens, dryers)